 TGba Editor: Modify the 3rd and 4th paragraphs as follows [2259, 2596, 2800]:

-If the Supported Bands field is transmitted by a WUR AP, then the Supported Bands field is reserved.
+When the WUR Capabilities element is transmitted by a WUR AP, the Supported Bands field is reserved.

-If the Supported Bands field is transmitted by a WUR non-AP STA, then the Supported Bands field indicates the supported bands for the WUR operating channel.
+When the WUR Capabilities element is transmitted by a WUR non-AP STA, the Supported Bands field indicates the supported bands for the WUR channels.
 The format of the Supported Bands field is shown in Figure 9-772b ( Supported Bands field format).

 TGba Editor: Modify of Figure 9-772c as follows [2444]: